-If multiple sets of SMMSE scores are recorded in the patient's record, the set of scores (i.e. twelve individual scores) which demonstrate the lowest level of countive ability recorded during the GEM episode must be reported.
+If multiple sets of SMMSE scores are recorded in the patient's record, the set of scores (i.e. twelve individual scores) which demonstrate the lowest level of cognitive ability recorded during the GEM episode must be reported.

-SMMSE scores must be captured in accordance with Independent hospital Pricing Authority (IHPA) data collection requirements.
+SMMSE scores must be captured in accordance with the dependent Health and Aged Care Pricing Authority (IHACPA) data collection requirements.

-SMMSE SMMSE Score An 82-year-old patient is admitted to hos lital with a care type of GEM and an SMMSE assessment is performed.
-Collected 27 A 91-year-old admitted patient's care type is charged from acute to GEM and an SMMSE assessment is performed.
-Collected 15 A 67-year-old admitted natical scare type Changed from acute to GEM.
+SMMSE SMMSE Score An 82-year-old patient is admitted to hospital with a cale type of GEM and an SMMSE assessment is performed.
+Collected 27 A 91-year-old admitted patient's care type is changed from acute to GEM and an SMMSE assessment is performed.
+Collected 15 A 67-year-old admitted patient scare type is changed from acute to GEM.
 No SMMSE assessment is performed.
 Not collected